sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/ViewRenderer/README.md

 ```

 The `ViewRegistry` can also handle the parent and children relation ships built on top of routes.
 It will nest the
-route's views in each other, whereby the parent route's view gets the children route's view via the children property.
+route's views in each other, whereby the parent route's view gets the children route's view via the `children`
-In order to get the corresponding route to the view, the route is passed via the `route` property.
+property.
+The `children` property is a function, which returns the corresponding view.
+It takes an object as only
+argument, which will be merged with the passed `route` and `router` props from the view.

 ```
 const viewRegistry = require('./registries/ViewRegistry').default;